 Of course we head to Jenny Lake, where you can jump a scenic shuttle boat and hike the many popular trails.

-Keep your fingers crossed and eyes peeled for wildlife along Moose Wilson Road, perhaps stopping to visit the Lawrence S Rockefeller Preserve.
+Keep your fingers crossed and eyes peeled for wildlife along Moose Wilson Road, perhaps stopping to visit the Laurence S Rockefeller Preserve.

 With all the extra stories, tips and directions, you’ll enjoy a road trip drive around the Grand Teton Loop, made easy.